 7) WPF adds optional/alternate method to force an immediate re-render.
 Instead of relying upon Pesgo1.Invalidate, the developer may prefer to call new function Pesgo1.Chart.Render().
 Given certain implementations, sometimes the chart refuses to update upon calling Invalidate.
 This new feature provides a direct Render call as an alternative.
 One thing we noticed is this new direct Render method is slightly slower as it uses a DrawingGroup/BackStore.

 1) Fixed an issue with Pego, Pesgo ToolTip event CustomTrackingOtherText which was not triggering for GraphAnnotation hot spots.
 Now tooltip text can be updated in response to the cursor over GraphAnnotations.

-1) More work-arounds dealing with the poor quality Intel Iris Xe driver.
+1) More work-arounds dealing with the quality Intel Iris Xe driver and WPF.
 The WPF interfaces were fixed related to Pe3do Direct3D and the Iris Xe driver.

 1) Added .Net60 assemblies to the setup.
 These will be installed at ProEssentials9\DotNet60